University of Nebraska–Lincoln: Chancellor

-The chancellor of the University of Nebraska–Lincoln is appointed by the Board of Regents and reports to the president of the University of Nebraska system.
-The position was created in 1871, shortly after the school was founded.
-Allen R. Benton was the first chancellor and Samuel Avery was the longest-tenured.
-Ronnie D. Green was named Nebraska's twentieth full-time chancellor on April 6, 2016.
+The chancellor of the University of Nebraska–Lincoln is appointed by the board of regents and reports to the president of the University of Nebraska system.
+The position was created in 1871, shortly after the school was founded, to oversee the development of the young university.
+Samuel Avery was the longest-tenured of NU's twenty-one full-time chancellors.
+The position has been held by Rodney D. Bennett since 2023.